Psalm 150: Catholicism

 Psalm 150 is one of the Laudate psalms, the others being Psalm 148 (Laudate Dominum) and Psalm 149 (Cantate Domino).
 All three were traditionally sung, in the sequence 148, 149 and 150, during Lauds, a morning service from the canonical hours.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the thirtieth day of the month.

+Coptic Orthodox Church

+Psalms 148, 149 and 150 together constitute the fourth Hoos (or fourth Canticle) of the Tasbeha, the Midnight Praise of the Coptic Orthodox Church.

+Psalm 150 is also chanted at the end of the liturgy, during the distribution of the Eucharist.

 Musical settings

 With its focus on musical instruments, Psalm 150 has been called "the musicians' psalm", and also "praise beyond words".
 It has inspired many composers to musical settings, from paraphrasing hymns to use in extended symphonic works: